fightforthefuture/old.fightforthefuture.org/site/_static_pages/jobs.md

 * Having been a leader—of anything—especially online, especially tech-related
 * Understanding and being able to hack on projects that push the limits of user freedom such as: TOR, Bitcoin, Bittorrent, GPG, OTR messaging, academic P2P work, etc.

-To apply, email a brief resume with links to your public repos, sample code (as many examples as possible) and good examples of UI, design, and/or HTML/CSS work to: [sarah@fightforthefuture.org](mailto:sarah@fightforthefuture.org) with the subject “Senior Software Engineer”.
+To apply, fill out the application [here](https://docs.google.com/forms/d/e/1FAIpQLSd2SYlDGFnDblUmqBh6qpyVnaSH-6F80B8DroMEUkFU3fuDtg/viewform).
+You'll need to include a link to your resume and links to your public repos, sample code (as many examples as possible) and good examples of UI, design, and/or HTML/CSS work.